Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Methods

-as a lower-bound.
+follows as a lower bound.
 In the limiting case of non-commuting observables, this bound reduces to $\lpnorm[1]{\vec{h}}/\sqrt{N}$ where $N$ is the total shot number.
 The converse, i.e., extracting upper bounds is not as straightforward to do.